I ran for class vice president four years in a row in high school. I never once won.

 I don’t think so.

-I think something was stirring up in me, a character trait that would serve me very well throughout my adult life: persevering in the face of repeated failure.
+I think something was stirring up in me, a character trait that would serve me very well throughout my adult life: persevering in the face of repeated failure and/or hardship.

 This theme came bubbling to the surface in my early career when I had the idea of wanting to write a book because why the heck not?